 Since the car seemed to be on the right track, 1989 began with a new engine: the M119.
 It was a twin turbocharged (by KKK) V8 with 4973 cm³, 32 valves and DOHC, and capable of 720 hp.
 At Le Mans the cars performed superbly, and managed 1st, 2nd and 5th places.
 So with car #63 (chassis #88-C9-03), after an hiatus of 37 years, Mercedes finally won again at La Sarthe.

 Tires!
 Check your tires, PLEASE!
-On my model the rear tires were basically glued to the plinth – when I unscrewed the car from the base, the plinth wouldn’t detach because of the tires.
-Fortunately there was no damage done to them, but I’m positive that if the car sat longer in its display case some permanent damage could have happened.
+On my model the rear tires were basically glued to the plinth.
+When I unscrewed the car from the base, the plinth wouldn’t detach because of the tires 😲.
+Fortunately they were okay with no damage.
+However, I’m positive that if the car sat longer in its display case some permanent damage could have happened.
 So as I have said times before, check you tires.